List of Michelin-starred restaurants in Toronto

 Chef Masaki Saito preparing a course at Sushi Masaki Saito.

-As of the 2025 Michelin Guide, there are 17 restaurants in the Greater Toronto Area (GTA) with a Michelin star rating.
+As of the 2026 Michelin Guide, there are 15 restaurants in the Greater Toronto Area (GTA) with a Michelin star rating.

 The Michelin Guides have been published by the French tire company Michelin since 1900.
 They were designed as a guide to tell drivers about eateries they recommended to visit and to subtly sponsor their tires, by encouraging drivers to use their cars more and therefore need to replace the tires as they wore out.
 Over time, the stars that were given out became more valuable.

 Multiple anonymous Michelin inspectors visit the restaurants several times.
-They rate the restaurants on five criteria: "quality of products", "mastery of flavor and cooking techniques", "the personality of the chef represented in the dining experience", "value for money", and "consistency between inspectors' visits".
+They rate the restaurants on five criteria: "quality of products", "mastery of flavour and cooking techniques", "the personality of the chef represented in the dining experience", "value for money", and "consistency between inspectors' visits".
 Inspectors have at least ten years of expertise and create a list of popular restaurants supported by media reports, reviews, and diner popularity.
 If they reach a consensus, Michelin awards restaurants from one to three stars based on its evaluation methodology: one star means "high-quality cooking, worth a stop", two stars signify "excellent cooking, worth a detour", and three stars denote "exceptional cuisine, worth a special journey".
 The stars are not permanent and restaurants are constantly re-evaluated.
 If the criteria are not met, the restaurant will lose its stars.

 The Toronto Michelin Guide was originally planned to launch in 2020, but it was delayed by the COVID-19 pandemic, and instead launched in September 2022.
 The guide was initiated through a marketing partnership between Destination Toronto and Michelin, similar to other cities the guide has entered in recent years.
 In 2024, the geographic coverage was expanded to include the communities and regions that surround Toronto, with the guide officially being renamed by Michelin to "Toronto and Region".
 The GTA also has 26 restaurants with a Bib Gourmand designation, an award that Michelin gives out for good quality meals at moderate prices.